uttambodara/CBTCIP/README.md

 # CBTCIP :sparkling_heart:

-I have successfully completed all the assigned tasks for my internship at CipherByte Technologies, a reputable and supportive company.
+I have successfully completed all the assigned tasks for my internship at **CipherByte Technologies**, a reputable and supportive company.
 Below are the details of the projects I worked on:

 1. Weather Website: